< Free Resources

 Online Learning

 GAAP Dynamics training courses are designed to help leading accounting firms and multinational companies move beyond the training status quo.
 Our courses are continually updated and new courses are constantly being added, so check back often!
-Below are a few of our courses related to leases.
+Below are a few of our courses related to leases:

 Leases: Overview of ASC 842 – Imagine your balance sheet “blowing up” by billions of dollars.
 Well, that’s what happened when companies implemented ASC 842 Leases.
 Whether you’re responsible for financial reporting or auditing of financial statements prepared in accordance with U.S. GAAP, you need to make sure you understand the requirements of ASC 842.
 This CPE-eligible, eLearning course (2.0 CPE) provides you with an overview of accounting for leases including: Identifying “embedded leases” within contracts; determining the lease term, lease payments, and appropriate discount rate; and classifying leases held by both lessees and lessors.
 The online course concludes with a high-level overview of the accounting for lease by both lessees and lessors.